robertoszek/pleroma-bot/docs/gettingstarted/automateit.md

 The [AUR package :material-arch:](https://aur.archlinux.org/packages/python-pleroma-bot) will automatically install the systemd service `pleroma-bot.service`.

-If you installed `pleroma-bot` by other methods, you will have to manually install it:
+If you installed `pleroma-bot` by other methods, you can manually install it:

 ???+ note "The `pleroma-bot.service` file can be found at the root of the code repository"